-Acupuncture is simply the use of fine needles put into the body to help it heal.
+Acupuncture is simply the use of very fine needles put into the body to help it heal.

 It is also known as dry needling as no chemicals or medicines are injected into the body.
 Other names include trigger point acupuncture and intramuscular stimulation.
 These are all basically the same thing depending on how the needles are used.

-I practice Western Medical Acupuncture and am a lecturer for the British Medical Acupuncture Society.
+I practice Western Medical Acupuncture and am a lecturer and current President (at the time of writing) for the British Medical Acupuncture Society.
 This means that I make a diagnosis in the usual medical way, and then use needles for treatment.
 I use acupuncture to treat conditions based on scientific studies where it has been shown to work or where it is likely to work.
 Sometimes using medicines or injections alongside acupuncture can also be useful.
 As with modern medicine, my practice changes as science develops.

 Acupuncture involves the insertion of fine, disposable needles into the skin and/or muscle.
 The needles are left in place for anything from a few minutes to about half an hour.
 They can be stimulated by hand or by using a small electrical current (electroacupuncture) to give a stronger effect.
 The number of needles used can be anything from 2-3 or more and depends on the problem being treated.
 It may be worth treating new problems up to twice per week, but long term conditions are generally treated once per week for 5-8 sessions.

 Usually, there is no pain when the needles are put into the skin.
 However, there may be a deep aching, burning or heaviness when the needles are inserted into muscles.

 Inserting needles into the body can be potentially dangerous.
 However, in the hands of a trained health profession acupuncture is generally a very safe.
 In over 20 years of practising acupuncture, not even one of my patients has come to any harm.